-The second, finding merit in what the other person does, thinks or feels, is the real challenge.
-This is however, also the most important because insincere acknowledgement is easily detected.
+This is the real challenge.
+It is however, also the most important because insincere acknowledgement is easily detected.
 Remember, however, finding merit and acknowledging the other person’s view doesn’t mean agreeing with it or negating your view.
 Instead, it’s about going beyond your own emotional response and attempting to understand them at some level.
 You might find fault with much of their actions or words but it’s about searching for some part of their perspective about which you can genuinely say “I can see how you might feel that given the fact that …” or “Although I find what you did difficult, I can see why you might have taken that action, in this situation” or “I can see how you came to that conclusion because you made these assumptions about me”

 - In what ways might they feel that you do not understand them?

 - In what ways might their viewpoint have merit?

 - How might you communicate your understanding to them?

 Even if you don’t get the outcome you want, you will find that your conversation will be more positive and less confrontational.
 And, as authors Fisher and Shapiro state “By appreciating them, you are more likely to foster their appreciation of you”

 Wish you had a step-by-step guide for handling ‘difficult’ conversations?
 Click here to download our complimentary eBook: POISE NOW: 8 Steps to Win-Win Conversations

 Source: “Beyond Reason.
 Using Emotions as You Negotiate”, Roger Fisher and Daniel Shapiro, 2006, Penguin